pabloroca/slim3-apiratelimit-middleware/README.md

 It works with a MySQL / MariaDB database

+## Main specs

+- If you have CloudFare, it checks that the origin ip belongs to them

 ## Install

 **1 Create table xrequests where all incoming requests are registered**